abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 from greed, hatred, and delusion.
 The depth of our samādhi practice or the experiene of a profound insight is only significant because it supports that freedom.
 So we can reaffirm our intention to be free of greed, hatred, and delusion, to be content with our experience.
-For some, if not many of us, no matter how difficult our situation is—our health, our position, or our mental states—it’s not so bad.
+For some of us, if not many of us, no matter how difficult our situation is—our health, our position, or our mental states—it’s not so bad.
 It could be much worse.
 It’s enough to be content with.
 This is simply where we find ourselves in this moment.
 This is where our kamma has put us.
 And it is